jdlien/lbx-utils/data/schema/lbx.yml-spec.md

 | `padding`   | Internal padding within label   | Number or object with top/right/bottom/left             | 0       |
 | `wrap`      | Whether items wrap to next line | `true`, `false`                                         | `false` |

-These properties function identically to those available for group objects, except they apply to all objects at the root level.
+These properties function identically to those available for group objects, except they apply to all objects within the `objects` array.

 ## 4. Objects